Amanj1/AmanjGenomeAnalysis/README.md

 2018 Apr 7-11: Sketching project plan and trying to find information about methods used.

 2018 Apr 11: Adding activity diagram for the lab.
-The activity diagram simplifies alot for me and is easier to follow.
-It contains most of the relevant informations I gathered from the studentmanual the teacher assistants provided in the student protal.
+The activity diagram simplifies a lot for me and is easier to follow.
+It contains most of the relevant information I gathered from the studentmanual provided in the student protal.

 2018 Apr 13-18: Created scripts SOAPdenovo genome assembly, FASTQC (quality controller for RNA files) and Trimmomatic (Trimming bad RNA data).
 These script could not be tested because uppmax was under maintenance.